Solar panels in Norfolk: are they worth it?

 Solar Together Norfolk

-Solar Together is a scheme that helps residents in a specific region get a substantial discount on their solar installations through collective buying.
+Solar Together is a programme that helps residents in an area get a discount on their solar installations through collective buying.

-You can take part in Solar Together if you’re a homeowner, small or medium-sized business owner, or tenant – as long as you have your landlord's permission.
+You can register for Solar Together if you’re a homeowner, small or medium-sized business owner, or tenant – as long as you have your landlord's permission.

-It only runs for a limited time in each county, but homes in Norfolk have had the chance to sign up in 2022 and 2024, so it’s just a matter of time before the scheme returns.
+It only runs for a limited period in each county, but homes in Norfolk have had the chance to sign up in 2022, 2023, and 2025, so it’s just a matter of time before the scheme returns.

 National grants